XEBJB-AM

-XEBJB-AM is a radio station on 570 AM in Monterrey, Nuevo León.
-It is owned by Grupo Radio Alegría and is known as La Voz 570, carrying a Christian format.
+XEBJB-AM is a radio station on 570 AM in Monterrey, Nuevo León, Mexico.
+It is owned by Grupo Radio Alegría and is known as BJB Regional Mexicana, carrying a regional Mexican format.

 History

 XEBJB received its concession on January 3, 1948.
 In the 1960s, it spawned a sister FM, XEBJB-FM 96.5 (now XHRK-FM 95.7).
 In 2018, XEBJB—then a Regional Mexican station known as "BJB Regional Mexicana" began being simulcast on XHGBO-FM 92.1, a GRA-owned station in General Bravo that raised its power substantially and became a rimshot of Monterrey; this ended on January 4, 2021.

+On November 24, 2024, it will stop broadcasting Christian programming and the BJB Regional Mexicana format will return.